-- Show Time: sets whether the current time (according to the internal clock) should show in the upper left corner of every page.
-The default is "Yes". - Show Temperature: sets whether the current temperature should show or not in the upper right corner of every page, being necessary in such case to choose the source of the temperature value: "Internal temperature probe" or "External value".
-If the latter is chosen, an object named [General] External temperature will be enabled, so that it can be grouped with any other object that sends temperature values. - Screensaver: enables or disables the "Screensaver" tab in the tree on the left.
+- Scale after programming: sets the scale (Celsius (°C) or Fahrenheit (°F)) in use after download. - Screensaver: enables or disables the "Screensaver" tab in the tree on the left.
 See section 3.2.4 for details. - Welcome back object: enables or disables the "Welcome back" tab in the tree on the left.
-See section 3.2.5 for details - Welcome greeting: enables or disables the "Welcome greeting" tab in the tree on the left.
-See section 3.2.6 for details. - Update Objects: enables the sending of read requests to update status objects and indicators.
-There are four options available, some of them with a configurable delay: - "Disabled": no read request, therefore objects are not updated. - "After Programming": read requests are sent after a complete or partial download (or when pressing the reset button in the configuration page, if set as "Parameters Reset", see section 3.7.2). - "After Reset": read request are sent when a reset occurs (bus failure or the Reset Device ETS option), after the parameterised delay (0-65535 s). - "After Programming and Reset": combination of the two above options. - Synchronize Time/Date via NTP (only in Z41 Pro and Z41 COM): when enabled, the device will update the time and date obtained from the parameterised NTP server and time zone.
+See section 3.2.5 for details. - Welcome greeting: enables or disables the "Welcome greeting" tab in the tree on the left.
+See section 3.2.6 for details.

+- Update Objects: enables the sending of read requests to update status objects and indicators.
+There are four options available, some of them with a configurable delay: - > "Disabled": no read request, therefore objects are not updated. - "After Programming": read requests are sent after a complete or partial download (or when pressing the reset button in the configuration page, if set as "Parameters Reset", see section 3.7.2). - "After Reset": read request are sent when a reset occurs (bus failure or the Reset Device ETS option), after the parameterised delay (0-65535 s). - > "After Programming and Reset": combination of the two above options. - Synchronize Time/Date via NTP (only in Z41 Pro and Z41 COM): when enabled, the device will update the time and date obtained from the parameterised NTP server and time zone.
 This functionality is only available in Z41 Pro and Z41 COM.
-See section 3.2.14.

-♣ Time/Date Sending Period: when enabled (value different from zero), whenever the device is restarted, the date and time objects ("[General] Date and "[General] Time") will be sent to the bus, and thereafter, they will be sent again every time the period expires.
+See section 3.2.14. - Time/Date Sending Period: when enabled (value different from zero), whenever the device is restarted, the date and time objects ("[General] Date and "[General] Time") will be sent to the bus, and thereafter, they will be sent again every time the period expires.
 Setting a new time to the device either through object or from the date/time configuration window will not restart the count of the sending period.
 Range: [0-65535] x 1 min.
 The default value is 10 min.